Maurice Ascalon: Art career

 In 1939, Maurice Ascalon designed and created the enormous 14 ft hammered repoussé copper relief sculpture of three figures, "The Tiller of the Soil, the Laborer and the Scholar", which adorned the façade of the Jewish Palestine Pavilion of the 1939 New York World's Fair.
 Ascalon was commissioned to create this work for the historically significant Pavilion which introduced the world to the concept of a modern Jewish state.
 (The work is now part of the collection of the Spertus Institute for Jewish Learning and Leadership in Chicago.)

 In the late 1930s, Ascalon founded an Israeli decorative arts manufacturing company, Pal-Bell, which produced trademark bronze and brass menorahs and other Judaic and secular decorative art and functional items that were exported in large numbers worldwide.
 Maurice Ascalon's designs, some art deco, others more traditional, introduced the use of a chemically induced green patina (verdigris) to Israeli metalwork.
 During Israel's War for Independence in 1948, he designed munitions for the Israeli army and, at the request of the Israeli government, retrofitted his factory to produce munitions for the war effort.
 In 1956 Maurice immigrated to the United States.

 During the latter part of the 1950s through the 1960s, Maurice resided in New York and Los Angeles.
 He gained a reputation as a master silversmith, creating for synagogues Torah crowns and other objects of Jewish ceremonial art.
 For a time, he taught sculpture on the fine arts faculty of the University of Judaism (now the American Jewish University) in Los Angeles.

-In the late 1970s, Ascalon Studios, relocated to the Philadelphia area.
+In the late 1970s, Ascalon Studios, and Ascalon himself, relocated to Cherry Hill, New Jersey, in the Philadelphia area.
 It became (and still is today, under the direction of Maurice's son, David Ascalon) a multifaceted art studio dedicated to the design of and creation of site-specific art for worship and public spaces.

 In February 2003, Maurice Ascalon celebrated his 90th birthday as a resident of Cuernavaca, Mexico, where he lived with his eldest son, Adir Ascalon (Adir was a surrealist painter and sculptor who collaborated with the noted Mexican muralist David Alfaro Siqueiros).
 In August 2003, Maurice Ascalon succumbed to complications related to Parkinson's disease.

 Maurice Ascalon's commissions include permanent installations at worship and public spaces throughout the United States, Mexico, and Israel.
 His works have been exhibited at and are among the collections of institutions including the Jewish Museum (New York), the Museum of American Jewish History in Philadelphia, Spertus Institute for Jewish Learning and Leadership in Chicago, the Eretz Israel Museum in Tel Aviv, and the University of Judaism in Los Angeles.